Archbold Biological Station: Environment

+Access

 The station and grounds are open to visitors, who must register at the main office.
-There are some displays about the property and its history, a video about the biodiversity and conservation of the Lake Wales Ridge, a 1/2 mile nature trail and picnic tables.
-Nature and environmental education programs are offered for schools, adults and specialty groups.
+There are some displays about the property and its history, a video about the biodiversity and conservation of the Lake Wales Ridge, a 1/2 mile nature trail, and picnic tables.
+Nature and environmental education programs are offered for schools, adults, and specialty groups.

-On July 20, 2007, the station was added to the U.S. National Register of Historic Places.

-Archbold acquired the initial land for the biological research station through his friend Donald Roebling from his father, John A. Roebling II.
-Subsequently, additional land was purchased.

 Climate

-The climate of Archbold Biological Station is classified as humid subtropical (Köppen Cfa), with hot, humid summers and warm, drier winters.
-Its inland location on the well-drained sandy soil of the Lake Wales Ridge allows for high diurnal temperature variation.
+The climate of Archbold Biological Station is classified as humid subtropical (Köppen Cfa), bordering on a tropical monsoon climate (Am), with hot, humid summers and warm, drier winters.
+Winters are slightly too cool by about three degrees F (2 degrees C) in January.
+Also, its inland location on the well-drained sandy soil of the Lake Wales Ridge allows for high diurnal temperature variation, with frost and freeze conditions common each year, and a plant hardiness zone rating of 9.
 The record high and record low are 103 °F and 13 °F, recorded on July 4, 1998, and January 5, 2001, respectively.